johnrechcabatana/set_series_app/README.md

 ## Naming Series setter

-This app is useful for set setters
+This app is useful for set naming series for every doctype

 #### License